SOTETO/heureka/readme.md

 The wizard also creates the `env.sh` file for your new microservice, implementing very basic commands for your setup:

 - `up` - Clones the defined git repositories and starts the docker services by using the configured docker-compose setup.
-- `rm` - Stops and removes the Docker container that have been started.
+- `rm` - Stops and removes the Docker containers that have been started.
 - `admin` - If the system is running, you can name admins.
 - `leave` - Leave the environment
 - `exit` - close the Heureka console
 - \* - Help

-If you want to add more docker container to your setup, change the created docker-compose file (`ms_<name>.yml`) or add more compose files in `default.conf`.
+If you want to add more docker containers to your setup, change the created docker-compose file (`ms_<name>.yml`) or add more compose files in `default.conf`.

 > **Best practice:** Since Heureka uses Docker containers, it is strongly recommended to use a separated Docker container to run a database.